Lakshadeep/lakshadeep.github.io/_posts/2022-12-31-end-of-rethicare.md

   - ReThicare
 ---

-The ReThicare project officially ended this year.
+The ReThicare project has officially ended.

 This was my very first experience working with an interdisciplinary team comprising socialists, roboticists, and human-computer interaction researchers.

 It was a unique experience to set objectives and align them with each other's expectations while working with such a diverse team.
 I was part of the Plant Watering Robot (PWR) team wherein we developed a proof of concept to investigate the use of distributed agency on mobile care robots.